This post discusses the transaction models ACID and BASE.

 |---|---|---|

-| Atomicity | Transactions either fully succeed or fully fail | All or Nothing - No partial states |
+| Atomicity | Transactions either succeed completely or fail completely | All or Nothing - No intermediate state remains |

 | Consistency | Database integrity constraints are always maintained | Constraints, triggers, and rules are upheld |

-| Isolation | Concurrent transactions do not affect each other | Concurrent execution yields the same result as sequential execution |
+| Isolation | Concurrent transactions do not affect each other | Same result as sequential execution even when executed concurrently |

-| Durability | Committed changes are permanently saved | Changes persist even after system failures |
+| Durability | Committed changes are permanently saved | Changes are retained even in case of system failure |

-Examples of ACID Application
+Specific Examples of ACID

-- Bank Transfers: A account -10,000 yen, B account +10,000 yen succeed or fail together
+- Bank Transfer: A account -10,000 yen, B account +10,000 yen either succeed or fail simultaneously

 ACID Implementation Techniques

-- Locking: Shared locks, exclusive locks
+- Locking: Shared lock, exclusive lock

 - MVCC: Multi-Version Concurrency Control